alexturek/alexturek.github.io/_posts/2024-6-17-Show-your-work-to-hire-better.md

 # Show your work to hire better

 Here's a repeatable process for turning an interview, or a whole interview loop, into a hiring decision.
+This is a good process to start with when the whole hiring team can no longer fit in a single large conference room.

 > ### TL;DR
 > Interviewers refine raw notes into smaller sets of stronger signals, until the hiring decision feels obvious.
 A [bar-raiser](#bar-raisers) does the same thing with the feedback from each interview.
 And the bar-raiser and hiring manager make a final decision.